 Salary for Announcement

-anticipate the qualified candidate to be placed between $49,900 -
+We anticipate the qualified candidate to be placed between $80,900

-be set based on a variety of factors, including but not limited to,
+will be set based on a variety of factors, including but not

 The above salary range represents the University’s good faith and